bennysuf/Moms-Cookbook/README.md

     This will start up the Frontend server.
     You will then be taken to the browser to start using the application.

-    To quit the server, cd into client then press CTRL + C.
+    To quit the server, in the same terminal press CTRL + C.

 ## How to use it:
     If you already have an account then login using your login information,